dohertki/assignment1/bio.md

 notably, it prevents collisions between locomotives by taking control of a locomotive if it is being operated in an unsafe manner.

+During vacations, the family and I like to go camping.
+We usually plan a couple big trips each summer.

 I started college originally as a plant science major.
-I took a number of courses I really didn't need but peaked my interest.
+I took a number of courses I really didn't need, but peaked my interest.
 I took art classes, economics classes, computer science classes, and one electrical engineering class.
 I ended up settling on a degree to Ag Econ but remained passionate about computers and wizardry that made them work.
 I thought about pursuing more